John Duffy and David Mulcahy: Investigation

-New methods

 To help their inquiries, the police brought in a psychologist from the University of Surrey, David Canter, who was working in the field of geographical psychology at the time.
 There had been no previous use in Britain of "psychological offender profiling" as it was known, but something fresh was required as two women and a child had been murdered and numerous others raped, with little progress being made.
 Canter examined the details of each crime and built up a profile of the attacker's personality, habits and traits.
 While this continued, another attack took place, when a 14-year-old girl was raped in a park.
 This inquiry led Canter to set up investigative psychology.

-Breakthrough

 As well as working together with Mulcahy, Duffy had started to rape alone; he was arrested on 26 November 1986 while following a woman in a secluded park.
 Items linking him to the Tamboezer murder were discovered, and rape victims identified him.
 There was evidence to charge him with the three murders and some rapes.
 He was questioned about the crimes, and the next day he was charged on all counts.
 Police knew that he had not committed the offences alone, but Duffy was not forthcoming about his accomplice.
 Mulcahy was arrested as a likely suspect, but there was not sufficient evidence to charge him.

-Duffy tried, and convicted
+Duffy

+Trial and conviction

 Duffy went on trial in February 1988 and was convicted of two murders and four rapes, although he was acquitted of raping and killing Anne Lock (Lock's body had not been found until weeks after her murder, meaning forensic evidence could not be found on her body).
 He was given a minimum tariff of 30 years by the judge, later extended to a whole life tariff by the Home Secretary.
+Duffy chose not to appeal against his sentence, later claiming that he regretted his crimes and considered the sentence justified.

 Following the trial, much was made of the psychological profile constructed by Canter, as Duffy fitted 13 of the 17 observations he had predicted regarding the attacker's lifestyle and habits.
 Such profiling became commonplace in policing thereafter.